- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Eating Disorder Relapse Risk Factors

-Eating disorders are extremely complex conditions, and a multi-faceted approach to wellness is paramount for a full recovery.
+Eating disorders are incredibly complex conditions, and a multi-faceted approach to wellness is paramount for a full recovery.

-One of the biggest reasons people experience a re-emergence of unhelpful thoughts and behaviors is because underlying issues that drive their condition, such as low self-esteem, depression, anxiety, and past trauma, are not fully addressed during their initial treatment.
+One of the biggest reasons people experience a re-emergence of unhelpful thoughts and behaviors is that underlying issues that drive their condition, such as low self-esteem, depression, anxiety, and past trauma, remain after treatment.5

-Other common risk factors for the recurrence of eating eating disorder symptoms include:
+Other common risk factors for the recurrence of eating disorder symptoms include:5,6

 A mental health professional is a great resource for those worrying about slipping back into the harmful behaviors associated with an eating disorder.